Zorlin/rotki-balancer/README.md

 # rotki-balancer
 Rotki Balancer is a simple Python3 script I am writing to solve a problem of mine.

+🚧 UNDER CONSTRUCTION - DO NOT USE YET WITHOUT SUPERVISION 🚧

 I have a simple system for "allocating" funds to different cryptos, in terms of percentages I intend to hold of those cryptos.

 I would like to be able to say that my assets should look like this: